-“Eventually you just have to actively engage in self-care and you get better at blocking it out when you need to,” said Webb.
+“Eventually you just have to actively engage in self-care and you get better at blocking it out when you need to,” - Webb.

 “I don’t take my work home with me.
-I have fun,” said Miranda.
+I have fun,” - Miranda.
 Playing games, watching sports, and taking regular trips is a regular part of his relaxed life outside of work.